-Farmscape is the largest urban farming venture in Los Angeles.
-Inspired by the Victory Gardens of the 1940's we started in 2009 helping residents, schools, and businesses set up vegetable gardens and home orchards.
-To date, we have installed over 300 urban farms throughout Los Angeles and currently maintain 150 of those plots.
+Farmscape is the largest urban farming venture in California.
+Inspired by the Victory Gardens of the 1940′s we started in 2009 helping residents, schools, and businesses set up vegetable gardens and home orchards.
+To date, we have installed over 300 urban farms and currently maintain 150 of those plots.

 Aaron grew up in Maine and worked for a landcaping firm in Scarborough before moving to California for his studies.
 He received a B.S. in Plant Science from Cal Poly Pomona and has worked done landscaping, construction and tended bar since graduation.
 In his free time, Aaron enjoys fishing, snowboarding and surfing.

 Anthony is a Los Angeles native and loves to grow vegetables.
 He worked on numerous farms in the pacific northwest, including a seed-to-table education non-profit, teaching youth about food processes while increasing access in destitute areas.
 He attended UC Santa Cruz where he studied Food Agriculture and Social Justice.
 During that time he also worked grounds for the university, specializing in native/ edible landscaping.
 In Anthony's spare time he likes to hike, bike, be outdoors, play music, and karaoke.

 Dan, an Iowa native, is proud to practice a much different sort of agriculture than his home state is known for.
 As Farmscape's CEO, he oversees a multiple bottom-line approach that seeks to maximize the venture's social and environmental impact as well as its financial well-being.
 Dan is a Master Gardener and a member of the LA Food Policy Council's Working Group on Urban Agriculture.
 He is also a periodic contributor to The Huffington Post and Seedstock.
 In his free time, Dan enjoys playing basketball and board games, as well as volunteering with school and community garden projects.